hjdhjd/unifi-protect/docs/classes/ProtectApi.md

 `Disposable`

-that removes the `abort` listener.
+Disposable that removes the `abort` listener.

 **`Since`**